 For large scaled deployments with enterprise level support.
 Private Notehub instance included

-Data sent by your microcontroller into the Notecard flow through a Notehub on its way to your own cloud service.
+Data sent by your host into the Notecard flow through a Notehub on its way to your own cloud service.
 These data Events and other device activity & security Events are first logged in a cloud database so that you may assess the operational health of your devices and fleets.
 Events are then routed to any number of cloud services that you may configure.
 Finally, logged Events may also be accessed through a Notehub API.
-Beyond a 10K per month allowance, charges are assessed as Events are logged, routed, or accessed through the API.
+Charges are assessed as Events are routed out or accessed through the API.

 The Notehub keeps its rolling log of Events in a cloud database referred to as an Event Log.
 The Event Retention Period – usually denominated as 24-hour UTC-aligned days, 7-day weeks, or 30-day months – defines the timeframe during which you’ll have access to the event log using the Notehub Web UI and APIs.
 The Notehub may permanently purge events from its event log storage once they fall outside the Retention Period.